Krzysiekksi6/Krzysiekksi6/README.md

 #
-### 🎓 I am currently in the middle of a project "AudioShop" using MEAN stack
+###  I am currently in the middle of a full CRUD with Authentication project "AudioShop" using Mongo Express Angular Node stack
-###    Full CRUD App with Authentication  with MongoDB, Express, Angular, NodeJS

 #
 ### 🏄‍♂️ Projects I have completed and have on my Github profile: